 - Results of the program and how it makes the company’s carbon footprint smaller

 - A plan for re-education if/when incorrect processes are being performed on a continuous basis

 - Information on how employees can implement a similar reduce, reuse and recycle program at home

 - When additional techniques will be applied to further improve the process

-Form a method to share and receive feedback so the recycling program can be continuously grown and improved.
 Once your program is in place, make sure you share how the program is doing and listen to others about what is working and what can be improved.
 You may be able to add more recyclable items to your program and expand it.
 You may need more receptacles, or need to move them in order to get better participation.
 Reports may need to be changed or structured differently to give you a better picture of the impact your company is having.
-You’ll be amazed by some of the great ideas you’ll receive from others when you listen.>
+You’ll be amazed by some of the great ideas you’ll receive from others when you listen.

 We only have one planet and together we can put forth some effort to help save it.